code-with-amitk/Code-examples/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md

 ## Terms
 - **Torrent Server/Coordinator Server/Web Server:**
-  - Centralized server having list of active nodes(client-IP addresses which are downloading a file) and fragment number which is already downloaded.
-  - This is a Web server accepting HTTP or HTTPS GET requests and provides torrent files.
+  - Clients uploads torrent files on Torrent server and torrent server places it on Web Server.
+  - TS provides torrent file to requesting clients on HTTP.
   - Tracker has following information:
     - List of active clients/peers inside swarm.
     - Fragments each client/peer hold.
     - Upload/Download speed of peers.
-- **Tracker** Maintains
-  - Status of a torrent (List of peers & information about the pieces they have).
-  - Active peers in swarm.
-- **Torrent File:** Contains
-  - Information about file chunks and their hashes
-  - IP Address of tracker server.
+- **Torrent File:** Contains information about file chunks and their hashes and IP Address of tracker server.
 ```c
 # cat torrent_file
 Creation Date: <>